 Yes.
 However, a minor child requires a legal guardian to hire an attorney and pursue legal action on their behalf.
 That can be complicated when the child is in foster care and the child’s legal guardian is CYFD (the entity that may be the wrongdoer in this scenario).
 A child in CYFD’s custody has a Guardian Ad Litem, a lawyer assigned to represent only the child’s interests, who can be the adult who seeks out legal counsel for the child.

-Throughout the past three decades, Martinez, Hart, Thompson & Sanchez, P.C. has earned a local and national reputation for standing up for children throughout New Mexico.
+Throughout the past three decades, Martinez, Hart, Sanchez & Romero, P.C. has earned a local and national reputation for standing up for children throughout New Mexico.
 We are experts in handling cases involving children injured in state custody and foster care.
 We have represented children across New Mexico in successful lawsuits filed in state and federal courts.
 In addition to representing children on an individual basis, we’ve also been involved in class actions suits against CYFD aimed at protecting and preserving children’s rights in state care.